 States without no-fault rules often see the at-fault driver’s insurance paying the victim for their injuries.
 If you decide to file through insurance and your injuries are worth more than your policy’s PIP can cover, the at-fault driver’s insurance kicks in to cover additional damages.

-Your insurance might cover more than $10,000 worth of injuries, which means that you could have even severe injuries covered.
+Your insurance might cover more than $10,000 worth of injuries, meaning you could have even severe injuries covered.
 However, your insurance might not pay you 100% of the damages you deserve.
 Many insurance policies only cover a percentage of medical bills and lost income, preventing you from recovering the full damages you could be entitled to in court.
 In addition, insurance tends not to cover pain and suffering damages for victims.
 Because of this, you should always discuss your car accident claim with an experienced car accident lawyer before accepting an insurance payout.

 Should I Settle My Car Accident Claim?

-Our Miami Car Accident Lawyer Offers Free Consultations
+Our Car Accident Lawyer Offers Free Consultations

 If you or a loved one was injured in a car accident in Miami or the surrounding areas, talk to an attorney today.
 Miami personal injury lawyer Prosper Shaked represents injury victims.
-The Law Offices of Prosper Shaked’s experience in personal injury litigation can help guide you through the trial process and fight your case all the way to court if that is the best option for your case.
+Prosper Shaked Accident Injury Attorneys PA’s experience in personal injury litigation can help guide you through the trial process and fight your case all the way to court if that is the best option for your case.